dell/csm-docs/content/docs/authorization/configuration/powerscale/_index.md

    | isDefault | A boolean that indicates if the array is the default array.
 This parameter is not used. | No | default value from values.yaml |

-Create the karavi-authorization-config secret using the following command:
+Create the karavi-authorization-config secret using this command:

 `kubectl -n isilon create secret generic karavi-authorization-config --from-file=config=samples/secret/karavi-authorization-config.json -o yaml --dry-run=client | kubectl apply -f -`